codepath/android_guides/Support-Design-Library.md

 4. [SnackBar](http://developer.android.com/reference/android/support/design/widget/Snackbar.html) - Shown on the bottom of the screen and contains text with an optional single action.
 They automatically time out after the given time length by animating off the screen.
 5. [TextInputLayout](http://developer.android.com/reference/android/support/design/widget/TextInputLayout.html) - Float the hint above any text field as the user is entering information.
 6. [CoordinatorLayout](http://developer.android.com/reference/android/support/design/widget/CoordinatorLayout.html) - Provides an additional level of control over touch events between child views
+7. [AppBarLayout](http://developer.android.com/reference/android/support/design/widget/AppBarLayout.html) allows your toolbar and other views to react to scroll events.
+[CollapsingToolbarLayout](http://developer.android.com/reference/android/support/design/widget/CollapsingToolbarLayout.html) extend this to allow the toolbar to collapse as the user scrolls through a view.

 ### Sample Code